 Until the Series A Preferred Stock was converted into shares of common stock, dividends on the Series A Preferred Stock were cumulative and accrued at a rate per annum of \$0.07 per share, subject to adjustment for certain dilutive events.
 The Company was not obligated to pay the dividends unless it declared or paid dividends on any other shares of capital stock or in the event of a liquidation, dissolution or winding up of the Company.
 As of December 31, 2010 and 2011 and September 30, 2012, dividends of approximately \$17.1 million, \$20.5 million and \$0, respectively, had been accumulated.
-In liquidation, the holders of Series A Preferred Stock were entitled to receive \$1.00 per share plus an amount equal to all accrued unpaid dividends and any dividends declared but unpaid before any distribution to the holders of any shares of Common Stock or any other class or series of stock ranking on liquidation junior to the Series A Preferred Stock was not redeemable or contingently redeemable.
+In liquidation, the holders of Series A Preferred Stock were entitled to receive \$1.00 per share plus an amount equal to all accrued unpaid dividends and any dividends declared but unpaid before any distribution to the holders of any shares of Common Stock or any other class or series of stock ranking on liquidation junior to the Series A Preferred Stock.
+A merger or consolidation in which the Company is a constituent party was deemed to be a liquidation.
+The Series A Preferred Stock was not redeemable or contingently redeemable.